Use online tables for real-time feature serving

 Endpoint permission model

-A unique system service principal is automatically created for a feature serving or model serving endpoint with limited permissions required to query data and execute functions.
-This service principal allows endpoints to access data and function resources independently of the user who created the resource and ensures that the endpoint can continue to function if the creator leaves the workspace.
+A unique service principal is automatically created for a feature serving or model serving endpoint with limited permissions required to query data from online tables.
+This service principal allows endpoints to access data independently of the user who created the resource and ensures that the endpoint can continue to function if the creator leaves the workspace.

 Limitations